-A top event in the wildlife calendar, showcasing the largest mammal migration in the world!
+A top event, showcasing the largest mammal migration in the world!

 Before you see the bat migration, a few nights in the Luangwa Valley is the perfect way to start your safari.
 During your time at Luangwa River Camp, a typical day consists of 2 game activities per day, with the choice of a game drive or a walking safari.
 Early morning is best for doing walking safaris as well as game drives and commence after a light breakfast.
 Once brunch and a siesta followed by tea time treats, its back out into the park to see what the late afternoon/early evening has to offer.
 Alternatively a cultural tour or trip to a wildlife education centre can be arrange, which gives one a more holistic experience of the Luangwa Valley.